 The result was several thousand volunteers signing up to make a difference.

 The official trailer for the feature length documentary Gator: The Story of a Legend.

 Considered by most to be a pioneer in the extreme sport of wakeboarding, he simply went by the name “Gator.”
 At the peak of his career Gator suffered a terrible knee injury.
 While on the comeback, his recreational drug use became more serious.
 A few years and several bad decisions later, Gator was once again arrested, this time facing 25 years in prison.

 Gator: The Story of a Legend, is a feature length documentary film chronicling the rise and fall of wakeboarding super star Erik “Gator” Lutgert.
 The film is a hopeful for ESPN’s 30 for 30 documentary series.

-We make award winning BRAND VIDEOS.
+… is an award winning video production company based in Orlando, FL.
 Your brand has a story to tell.
+We are expert storytellers.
 Let us help you.